aubstacle/Good-README-Generator/README.md

 test

 ## License
-This project is protected by the bsl-1.0 license.
+This project is protected by the Apache license.
-For more information on this licence, click [here](https://choosealicense.com/licenses/bsl-1.0/)
+For more information on licenses, click [here](https://choosealicense.com/licenses/)

 ## Questions
 Feel free to contact me if you have any questions!